Configuring a Report Server for E-Mail Delivery

 The report server e-mail delivery extension is not configured by default.
 You must use the Reporting Services Configuration tool to minimally configure the extension.
 To set advanced properties, you must edit the RSReportServer.config file.
 If you cannot configure the report server to use this extension, you can deliver reports to a shared folder instead.
 For more information, see File Share Delivery in Reporting Services.

-- Report server e-mail delivery is implemented on Collaboration Data Objects (CDO) and requires a local or remote Simple Mail Transport Protocol (SMTP) server or SMTP forwarder.
+Report server e-mail delivery is implemented on Collaboration Data Objects (CDO) and requires a local or remote Simple Mail Transfer Protocol (SMTP) server or SMTP forwarder.
+SMTP is not supported on all Windows operating systems.
+If you are using the Itanium-based edition of Windows Server 2008, SMTP is not supported.
+For more information about configuration options provided through CDO, see Configuration CoClass on MSDN.

-- The Report Server Windows service account must have permission on the SMTP server to send mail.
+The Report Server service account must have permission on the SMTP server to send mail.

-- The Report Server E-mail delivery extension uses UTF-8 encoding in e-mail attachments.
+The e-mail delivery extension uses UTF-8 encoding in e-mail attachments.
 You cannot modify the encoding; the HTML rendering extension only supports UTF-8.

 The default e-mail delivery extension does not provide support for digitally signing or encrypting outgoing mail messages.